Advocating For Your Best Interests

 Permanent Spousal Support

 If you have been married for 10 or more years, the court may choose to award permanent spousal support.
 Such spousal support continues until the death or remarriage of the supported spouse, or until a substantial change in circumstances merits a modification of the spousal support order.
+Every spousal support arrangement will have a list of “terminating actions” that stipulate the conditions under which the agreement ends.
+If you are subject to a spousal support agreement, it’s vital to know the criteria for a terminating action that ends your support agreement, whether you are paying or receiving support.

 Many factors are involved in awarding permanent spousal support, including: